scala-ide/docs/tutorials/scalac-trunk/index.rst

   $ update-scala.sh --eclipse-dir /Applications/eclipse update build/pack

 If you run into trouble, the safest way out is to uninstall the plugin and re-install it.
-You can do that on the command line using the `update-director.sh`_ script.
+You can do that on the command line using the `eclipse-director.sh`_ script.

 .. code-block:: bash